ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 In the future ARCore might get moving marker tracking like ARKit2 and Vuforia are already able to.
 [ARKit2 marker tracking](https://www.youtube.com/watch?v=ySYFZwkZoio) seems to be the best at the moment.
 See [my MovingMarkerTracking project](https://github.com/ChristophGeske/ARCoreInsideOutTrackingGearVr/tree/master/MovingMarkerTracking) if you are interested in a working version for Android.

-<p align="center"> <b>Multiplayer Game</b> </p>

-A multiplayer VR game using ARCores cloud anchors should be possible, but I am currently not working on it.
-[Here](https://i.imgur.com/ZX9Veen.gifv) is how it could look like.

 <p align="center"> <b>3D Scenning The Environment</b> </p>

 <p align="center">